Vigil, rally planned for 2nd anniversary of Floyd killing

 “Today we honor two years since George Floyd was murdered by former Minneapolis police officer Derek Chauvin,” Minneapolis Mayor Jacob Frey said in a statement.
 “Each day since, we have remembered George Floyd’s life and legacy as a friend, father, brother, and loved one.
 His name has been heard in every corner of our world.”

+“That could’ve been me facedown in the pavement,” he said.
+“It shook me to the point like even where I was living I had a sense of fear just walking around my own neighborhood.”

+Muth called Chauvin’s conviction a “first step” toward holding police accountable, but said the city has done nothing substantial to improve policing and the conditions that led to Floyd’s killing.
+And he said the lack of federal policing reforms after two years was disappointing.

-On Wednesday in Washington, with Congress deadlocked over how to address racism and excessive use of force, President Joe Biden planned to sign an executive order on policing on the second anniversary.
+On Wednesday in Washington, with Congress deadlocked over how to address racism and excessive use of force, President Joe Biden signed an executive order on policing to mark the second anniversary.

 Later events in Minneapolis include a Thursday gathering of families of loved ones who have died in interactions with police and a fundraising gala Friday aimed at raising money to preserve offerings left by protesters and mourners at the intersection where Floyd was killed.